Noeska/illegiblesemantics/projects/proj-2.md

 ![Avant-Garde Metal](..\assets\img\projects\proj-2\avant.jpg)

+# Faux Metal
-# Nu Metal
+## Nu Metal
 What is there to say about Nu logos that has not yet been said by now?
 They are **puerile in design** and **clumsily drawn**.
 To its credit in that respect, they convey well what the music is all about.
 ![Nu Metal](..\assets\img\projects\proj-2\nu.jpg)

-# Metalcore
+## Metalcore
+Metalcore is another one of those "negative synergy" fusion genres that combines the worst elements of extreme metal and hardcore punk.
+Still it's what all the cool kids -- and only kids -- are listening to these days so I don't know.
+(Really, don't ask me why.
+I'm probably getting old.)

-The design process of a Metalcore logo can best be described as follows: After a band commissions you to do a logo, you do some preliminary sketching, to get a feel of the band's name, and at some point you probably send them out for approval.
+Anyway, the design process of a Metalcore logo can best be described as follows: After a band commissions you to do a logo, you do some preliminary sketching, to get a feel of the band's name, and at some point you probably send them out for approval.
 Now usually these **preliminary sketches** serve both as the scaffolding upon which the definitive lettering is superimposed and as a guide for any additional typographic style information.
 But with Metalcore logos, you leave the sketches **"as is."** There is no further work done on the logo.
 ![Metalcore](..\assets\img\projects\proj-2\metalcore.jpg)